redhousestudio/redhousestudio.github.io/index.md

   <p class="studio-impressionist">energizing, exciting, soothing, relaxing, dense, thick, light, free, transparent, harsh, aggressive, gentle, peaceful, cold, firm, warm, soft, bright, dynamic, ornate, low key, calm, melancholic, popular, plain, simple, elaborate, sophisticated, dark, pessimistic, bitter, light, cheerful, sweet, emotional, sensual, playful, sober, arranged, proper</p>

 zenquote_text: >
   <p>“Phaedrus felt that at the moment of pure Quality perception, or not even perception, at the moment of pure Quality there is no subject and there is no object.
-There is only a sense of Quality that produces a later awareness of subjects and objects.
-At the moment of pure Quality, subject and object are identical.”</p>
+There is only a sense of Quality that produces a later awareness of subjects and objects.<br /><br />At the moment of pure Quality, subject and object are identical.”</p>

 services_section_text_left: >
   <p><strong>Providing the experience and necessary perspective to guide an artist’s recording from start to finish.</strong></p>